 The City of East Lansing operates under the council-manager form of government.
 This system of government was designed to remove politics from municipal administration and is one of two main variations of representative municipal government in the United States.

-East Lansing City Manager George Lahanas was appointed in January 2012 and is the fifth city manager to serve East Lansing in its history.
+East Lansing City Manager Robert Belleman was appointed in September 2023 and is the sixth City Manager to serve East Lansing in its history.